SResor/Array-Sorter/README.md

 This program was written as part of a Lab exercise for the course _CSCI 114: Programming Fundamentals II_.
 The purpose of the lab was to teach us how to use Interfaces to allow us to write functions that could accept different types of elements for each function call, thus reducing the number of functions that need to be written.

+The files _arrayPrinter Function_ and _arraySorter Function_ contain the helper functions included at the bottom of the main program file.

 The output for this program can be seen below:
 ![Interfaces Lab Output](https://user-images.githubusercontent.com/82683346/115346467-0c982b00-a165-11eb-8180-f9ebc8cc5e0a.jpg)